TylerAuer/reddit-clone-2/README.md

 ### Deployment

-The site is hosted with [Heroku](https://www.heroku.com/home).
-Which makes maintenance efficient -- pushes to `master` automatically create new builds.
+The site is hosted with [Heroku](https://www.heroku.com/home) which makes maintenance efficient -- pushes to `master` automatically create new builds.

 ## Logical Next Features